 30.When you enter a new workplace with new employees, how would you go about gaining rapport with them?

 I would diffuse the situation by speaking to each employee individually about the situation.
-After understanding each side, I would come up with some mutual solutions for the conflict.
-I would then bring the employees together and mediate a resolution.
+After understanding each side, I will find some mutual solutions for the conflict.
+Then I bring both the employees together and mediate a resolution.

 32. How do you handle failure?